 Gastroenteritis in the breastfed baby (vomiting and diarrhea due to infection)

-Because of a whole system of interacting immune factors present in breastmilk, exclusively breastfed babies only rarely get gastroenteritis.
-If they do get gastroenteritis, it is unusual for it to be severe.
+Because of a whole system of interacting immune factors present in breastmilk, exclusively breastfed babies only rarely get gastroenteritis (an infection of the intestinal tract, usually due to a virus such as rotavirus, or less commonly, to bacteria or other microorganisms) .
+If the exclusively breastfed baby does get gastroenteritis, it is unusual for it to be severe and almost always it is mild.
 And the best treatment for gastroenteritis is continued breastfeeding.
 The immune factors present in breastmilk not only prevent gastroenteritis, they also help to cure it, and a number of factors present in breastmilk help the gut to heal.

 Even partially breastfed babies/toddlers are relatively immune to getting gastroenteritis.

 Therefore, the first step in the treatment of gastroenteritis is to continue breastfeeding, as frequently as the baby desires.
 Not only will continued breastfeeding help in treating the infection, breastfeeding will maintain the baby’s hydration.
 If the baby is already eating food and is not willing to eat, it is fine to stop other food temporarily and continue only with breastfeeding.
 On the other hand, if he is willing to eat food, he should be allowed to eat.

 Usually, the only treatment that is necessary for the vast majority of cases of gastroenteritis is breastfeeding.
 According to the World Health Organization, page 10: “Breastfeeding should always be continued.”